 - DraftKings Virginia

-Virginia Casinos expects more sportsbooks to launch in the coming days and months.
+Virginia Casinos expects more sportsbooks to launch in the coming months.
 The goal for both sportsbook companies and Virginia bettors was to launch apps in time for Super Bowl betting.
 Looks like they’ve been successful.

 Virginia Online Sports Betting Bonus Offers